NothRen/arch-install-script/readme.md

 ### Todo ?

 - Add an option to not delete other partition and to choose an existing efi partition
-- Handle desktop and laptop
+- Add laptop option
+- Install nvidia/amd driver and configure graphical environment accordingly